 - d.
 Alternate Valuation Date Regulations.
 The "anti-Kohler" re-proposed regulations (portions of Prop.
 Reg. §§20.2032-1(c) & 20.2032-1(f)) include various examples of transactions that will be prohibited under the regulations to reduce artificially the value of assets during the 6-month alternate valuation period.
 The examples include a contribution of assets to a limited partnership or the dilution of a decedent's interest in an entity to a noncontrolling interest are treated as accelerating transactions.
 Also, multiple distributions or sales of interests during the 6-month period are treated as proportionate distributions without applying a fractionalization discount attributable to the fractionalized interests thereby created. - e.
 Guidance Under §2053 Regarding Personal Guarantees and the Application of Present Value Concepts.
 The regulation project will address the deductibility as administration expenses under §2053 personal guarantees of the decedent and may address applying present value concepts to the deductibility of administration expenses (so that only the amount of expenses, discounted to the date of death or perhaps the due date of the estate tax return, could be deducted under §2053).
 If the proposed regulations adopt that approach, they could restrict or eliminate the deductibility of interest on Graegin notes. - f.
 Administration's Fiscal Year 2018 and 2019 Budget Proposals.
 The administration releases a budget proposal each year (historically in a report titled "General Explanations of the Administration's Fiscal Year Revenue Proposals" that is often referred to as the "Greenbook"), and during the Obama years, a number of estate and gift tax proposals were included.
 The budget proposals from the Trump administration have not included specific tax legislation proposals.
-The FY 2019 budget, titled "An American Budget," was published February 12, 2018.
-The Treasury's Office of Tax Policy has indicated that it will release a full proposal in 2019 after giving officials a chance to evaluate the new tax law.

-7. Section 199A Qualified Business Income Deduction; Final Regulations and New Proposed Regulation and Notices a.
+The FY 2020 budget, titled "A Budget for a Better America," was published March 11, 2019. - 7.
+Section 199A Qualified Business Income Deduction; Final Regulations and New Proposed Regulation and Notices - a.
 Overview.
 The top corporate tax rate is 21% under the Tax Cuts and Jobs Act (the "2017 Tax Act"), effective beginning in 2018.
-This reduced top income tax rate applies to any entities that are subject to income taxation under Subchapter C.

-A complicated provision in new §199A provides tax-favored treatment of business income from passthrough entities (sole proprietorships, partnerships, limited liability companies, or S corporations) that are not subject to taxation under Subchapter C and that will be taxed at the individual tax rates of the owners, which could be as high as 37%.
+This reduced top income tax rate applies to any entities that are subject to income taxation under Subchapter C. - A complicated provision in new §199A provides tax-favored treatment of business income from passthrough entities (sole proprietorships, partnerships, limited liability companies, or S corporations) that are not subject to taxation under Subchapter C and that will be taxed at the individual tax rates of the owners, which could be as high as 37%.
 The deduction under §199A reduces the wide discrepancy (21% vs. 37%) in the top rates at which business income would be taxed, depending on whether the business is taxed as a C corporation or as a proprietorship or passthrough entity.
 Very generally (but with various limitations and exceptions), the §199A deduction is a deduction for the individual owner's tax calculation equal to 20% of the individual's qualified business income; the 20% deduction results in an effective top rate of $(1 - 0.20) \times 37\%$, or 29.6%.
-This deduction is subject to various limitations, the most important of which apply to taxpayers with taxable income over a certain threshold amount and are (1) based on the wages paid by the business or wages plus the basis of its property, or (2) in certain specified service businesses (designed to prevent converting what would otherwise be normal service compensation income into business income).
+This deduction is subject to various limitations, the most important of which apply to taxpayers with taxable income over a certain threshold amount (\$157,500 single/\$315,000 for joint returns, indexed) and are (1) based on the wages paid by the business or wages plus the basis of its property, or (2) in certain specified service businesses (designed to prevent converting what would otherwise be normal service compensation income into business income).
 The deduction is allowed to individuals, trusts and estates.